 If you would like to donate to our Diocesan Crib Appeal, you can choose to do so using any of the following methods:

-- When visiting your parish church, you can make a donation via our QR code on our crib poster or by putting a donation in our Diocesan Crib Appeal box which will be on display throughout advent
+- When visiting your parish church, you can make a cash donation in our Diocesan Crib Appeal box which will be on display in your parish throughout advent

-- By cheque (payable to 'bccs') to: Childcare House, Little Wheatley Chase, Rayleigh, SS6 9EH
+- Donate by sending a cheque (payable to 'bccs') to: Childcare House, Little Wheatley Chase, Rayleigh, SS6 9EH

 - Using your on-line banking, you can transfer your payment directly to our bank account.
 Please reference your payment 'Crib Appeal':